KeriYuu/Full-Stack-Chinese-MNIST/README.md

 1. **Checkpoint conversion**: The saved model from wandb is converted into a TorchScript for better compatibility and efficiency.

-2. **Frontend build**: The TorchScript model is then integrated into the frontend system where it can be accessed either locally or from another machine.
+2. **Frontend build**: The deep learning model is integrated into the frontend system using Gradio.
+This allows the model to be accessed either locally or from another machine, providing a user-friendly interface for model interaction.

-3. **Backend build**: The backend system is set up and the model is deployed using Docker.
-This backend system communicates with the front-end to serve predictions.
+3. **Backend build**: The backend system is set up using AWS Lambda, which serve predictions only when a request hits.
+The model and its associated application are containerized and managed using Docker, ensuring a smooth migration and deployment process.

 ## References